Why Your Diesel Engine Is Malfunctioning

 Your car is losing power

 Your engine is still running, but your car is having difficulty on the hills.
-Your engine is probably tired.
-You can try adding a “miracle” additive to it, but the results may be insignificant, if not zero.
+If you’re wondering why your diesel engine is malfunctioning, your engine is probably tired.
+You can try adding a ‘miracle’ additive to it, but the results may be insignificant, if not zero.
 It will most likely be necessary to provide for the change of the engine.

 Your diesel engine no longer starts

 When your engine is cold and temperatures are low, it sometimes takes several attempts before you miraculously start your car.
 A large cloud of blue smoke then appears on startup.
-This is probably a decrease in cuts.
+This could be a sign of why your diesel engine is malfunctioning, possibly due to a decrease in cuts.
 It will then be necessary to have them checked and to plan for the replacement of the motor if they are bad.

 Bent valves on a gasoline engine